Armand Niquille: Biography

 Armand Marius Niquille, whose civil origin is Charmey, Switzerland, is the son of Césarine Niquille, née Barbey, married Auguste.
 The mystery surrounding Niquille's illegitimate birth seems to have had a profound effect on his artistic creation.

 He began his artistic training in 1927 at the Technicum (State technical college) in Fribourg.
 From 1940 on he regularly restored art works for the Musée d’art et d’histoire de Fribourg.
 From 1947 to 1977 he taught drawing at Collège Saint-Michel, also in Fribourg.

 On 28 March 1949 he married Simone Bluette Amey, (b.
 18 March 1916 in La Sagne, Switzerland – d.
 31 December 2001 in Fribourg), daughter of Marcel Amey and Rosa Tissot.
-Herself a gold leaf gilding specialist, Simone produced frames for Niquille's paintings.
+A gold leaf gilding specialist, Simone produced frames for Niquille's paintings.

 In spite of his discreet and humble character (some paintings are signed Nihil, ‘nothing’), Armand Niquille was honored by several retrospective exhibitions held in Canton Fribourg during his lifetime.
-A number of publications by contemporary authors contribute to his notoriety.
+A number of publications by contemporary authors contribute to his reputation.